MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntqueryinformationfile.md

 </td>
 <td>
 A <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/ntifs/ns-ntifs-_file_case_sensitive_information">FILE_CASE_SENSITIVE_INFORMATION</a> structure.
 The caller must have opened the file with the FILE_READ_ATTRIBUTES flag specified in the <i>DesiredAccess</i> parameter.
 This is a special version of the FileCaseSensitiveInformation operation that is used to force the IOManager to perform access checks for the kernel-mode driver, similar to the checks that apply to a user-mode caller.
 This operation is only recognized by the IOManager and a file system should never receive it.
-This value is available starting with Windows 10 April 2018 Update.
+This value is available starting with Windows 10, version 1803.

 </td>
 </tr>